-Flavour wise, the cake is delicious!
+Flavor wise, the cake is delicious!
 Even for someone who doesn’t like beer, I’m a huge fan of this cake.
 You can taste the beer, but it’s almost more of an after-taste (to me anyhow) and it goes so well with the Baileys frostings.

 If you’re a Baileys/Guinness fan or looking for something fun and unique for St. Paddy’s day, this cake is for you!

-Looking for more St. Patrick’s Day Recipes??
+Looking for more St. Patrick’s Day Recipes?

 - Coffee & Baileys Cake